datafolklabs/cement/doc/source/dev/handlers.rst

     handlers['output']

-Handlers should be defined within you bootstrap process, generally in the root bootstrap.
+Handlers should be defined within your bootstrap process, generally in the root bootstrap.
 To define a handler type, add something similar to the
 following: